Help for Gymnasts with Diastasis Recti is Here

 Book a Free Discovery Call Now

-Finally, feel free to contact us if you have questions about this program!
+Finally, feel free to contact us if you have questions about our gymnast core programs!

 1 Diastasis recti abdominis during pregnancy and 12 months after childbirth: prevalence, risk factors and report of lumbopelvic pain.
 Jorun Bakken Sperstad et. al. 2016 Sep;50(17):1092-6. doi: 10.1136/bjsports-2016-096065.
 Epub 2016 Jun 20.